 The Inside/Outside Gallery in partnership is pleased to present "One," 25 new and recent works by independent artist Salma Arastu, in the spirit of poet Jalāl ad-Dīn Muhammad Rūmī—paintings that reflect external beauty and an internal desire for peace.
-The exhibition opens February 27 and runs through March 28.
-A reception for the artist takes place Friday, Feb.
+The exhibition opened February 27 and has been extended through May 8.
+A reception for the artist took place Friday, Feb.
 27, 6 to 10 pm.
 Gallery hours are 10 am-6 pm and by appointment.
 This exhibition is an initiative of Muslims for Progressive Values and is cosponsored by MPV.

 "Have you ever heard the rippling sound of waters, humming winds and thundering clouds?
 Have you watched the hands of a tabla man and the moving feet of a Bharat Natyam dancer?
 Have you ever felt the urge of pure love, the satisfaction of sharing and giving?
 That same rhythm, rich classical music, selfless love or a moonlit night, I wish I could absorb and not miss a single detail then pour it all on my canvas." —Salma Arastu

 This exhibit is entitled "One" in honor of Salma Arastu's mother, who inspired her deeply. ""My mother, a very spiritual person, believed in one God, who is the source of all life on this earth and beyond.
 Even though she was a practicing Hindu, she often said that we are the children of the same God and there is no difference between Hindus, Muslims, Christians or Jews.
 I am grateful to her for planting those thoughts in my young mind as today I am married to a Muslim and I have crossed the boundaries of religions."